 • the disclosure is permissible under the IP Act

-• Translink is required or authorised to do so under a legislative authority
+• Translink is required or authorised to do so under a legislative authority, such as to uphold law enforcement.

 Access, amendment and deletion